namsor/namsor-python-sdk2/docs/PersonalApi.md

 # **country_batch**
 > BatchPersonalNameGeoOut country_batch(batch_personal_name_in=batch_personal_name_in)

-[USES 10 UNITS] Infer the likely country of residence of up to 100 personal full names, or surnames.
+[USES 10 UNITS PER NAME] Infer the likely country of residence of up to 100 personal full names, or surnames.
 Assumes names as they are in the country of residence OR the country of origin.

 ### Example